-The applicant should complete the online Dance Program application.
+Dance majors should complete the online Dance Program application.
 You may complete this application before or after you apply to Coppin.
-The application should be completed one week prior to the audition date you are planning to attend.
+The application should be completed at least one week prior to the audition date.

-The applicant should submit two letters of recommendation and a personal statement summarizing their training and performance experience and/or interest in the dance field, and prepare a short piece of choreography.
+The scholarship applicant should submit one letter of recommendation and a personal statement summarizing their training and performance experience and/or interest in the dance field.
+Students should also prepare a short 2-3 minute piece of choreography.

 Frequently Asked Questions